-You might have found yourself feeling angrier during the pandemic.
-For example, you might have felt angry with people who've broken lockdown rules, when you've been working so hard.
-You might have felt angry with loved ones or the general public, if they've denied that coronavirus exists.
+You might find yourself feeling angrier because of coronavirus.
+For example, you might feel angry with people who've broken lockdown rules, when you've been working so hard.
+You might feel angry with loved ones or the general public, if they've denied that coronavirus exists.

-This may have felt even harder when you've had to treat patients who haven't followed the rules.
-It might have left you feeling demotivated, or like you're enjoying your work less.
+This may feel even harder when you've had to treat patients who haven't followed the rules.
+It might leave you feeling demotivated, or like you're enjoying your work less.